Reading goals aren’t just for kids. If you want to improve your reading life, try out these reading goals for adults.

 I love watching my progression towards my goal each year.
 Hitting that specific number always gives me a gratifying sensation each year.
 Which is why I tend to always set my goal low to ensure I hit it.

-Whether you plan to read 12 books in 2020 or 120 books, setting a numerical reading goal is easy to track and helps clear out your to-read list.
+Whether you plan to read 12 books or 120 books, setting a numerical reading goal is easy to track and helps clear out your to-read list.

 Reading Goal #2: Read More Genres